chinyitan/chinyitan.github.io/README.md

 # chinyitan.github.io

-HTML Source code for my personal website.
-Website is with the help of hugo and the book theme.
-Also the website is still in test phase and is mostly incomplete
+HTML Source code for my personal website (Currently in test phase).
+Website is made with the help of hugo and the book theme.